Notexe/h3-simple-key-event-helper/README.md

 ## Known issues

 -   Toggling the `m_bEnabled` property results in the keybinds not being set correctly if you are using the dynamic object method.
 I suspect the game for some reason falls back to the `m_sModifierKeyName` and `m_sKeyName` properties.
-    -   Workaround: Use the Enable/Disable pins instead.
+    -   Workaround: Use the Enable/Disable pins instead or send the `NotifyDataChanged` input pin to the dynamic object entity for the keybinds to get restored.

 ## Usage